Knowledge Hub

 • For goods or services similar to that of the registered trade mark, if it is likely to cause confusion among customers (even if the trade mark is not identical, only similar); or

-• If the trade mark owner’s mark has reputation in the relevant territory and where the use of the mark or a similar mark takes unfair advantage of, or is detrimental to, the distinctive character or the reputation of the owner’s trade mark.
+• If the trade mark owner’s mark has a reputation in the relevant territory and where the use of the mark or a similar mark takes unfair advantage of, or is detrimental to, the distinctive character or the reputation of the owner’s trade mark.

 Amazon advises that a seller may use another business’s trade mark in the following circumstances:

-• Authentic goods: a seller may use a trademarked name to identify what goods it is selling.
+• Authentic goods: a seller may use a trade marked name to identify what goods it is selling.
 For example, a seller who lists an authentic branded product may not be infringing the owner’s trade mark if the seller is using the trade mark to identify second hand goods;

 • Ordinary meaning: when using a word that is trade mark protected for some goods but not for the ones being sold where it is just descriptive (so using “Mustard” is fine for selling mustard even if “Mustard” is a registered trade mark for shoes;

 • Compatibility statements: when truthfully claiming a product is compatible with another trademarked product.
 For example, you may use the brand name ‘Apple’ to explain a cable you offer is compatible with Apple iPhones.
 However, there is one important distinction – you cannot use a logo to indicate compatibility, only the brand name.
 What’s more, any statement made about compatibility must be true and relevant to the customer’s purchase decision (for example, if your product is compatible with all competitor products, it is not permissible to list all brands, as the customer is not at risk of buying the ‘wrong’ product).
-It must also follow a specific format for product title and must reflect Amazon Brand Name Policy.
+It must also follow a specific format for product titles and must reflect Amazon Brand Name Policy.
 If you do not apply the correct format to your product title, your listing may be removed as potentially infringing;

 • Similar/equivalent to claims: ‘similar to’ claims (for example, stating goods are “similar or equivalent to Apple”) is a grey area, depending on the marketplace and circumstances.
 Amazon simply urges users to “seek legal advice” in these circumstances.
 We can help with this complex area which brings in issues of comparative advertising.